ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 }
 ```

-This part is a bit lengthy so let’s break it down a bit further.
+This part is a bit lengthy so let’s break it down further.

 ```
 html {